-Perched at the Northern most tip of the Kingsborough Village - moments walk to the Jerrabomberra Wetlands and the Kingston Foreshore, with boutique shops nestled behind, there are hundreds of reasons these units sold off the plan in only a few weeks.
+Perched at the Northern most tip of the Kingsborough Village, this apartment is a moments walk to the Jerrabomberra Wetlands and the Kingston Foreshore.
+Located close to cafes and boutique shops, there are hundreds of reasons these units sold off the plan in only a few weeks.

-Now completed, with interior designers, builders and seasoned agents to assist you, don't sit back and miss out, call today, or visit the Kingsborough Display Suite to see the value for yourself.
+Now completed, with interior designers, builders and seasoned agents to assist you, don't sit back and miss out, call today to work with Dovers & CO Property Services to bring the dream alive!

 Using overlays will allow you to see details such as school catchments, zoning and easements.